Project overview

 Executive summary across both journeys

-• Participants were unsure if they were "signed in" to Sky or Paramount+.
+• Account clarity was low: Participants were unsure if they were "signed in" to Sky or Paramount+.

-• Most participants understood that the email came from their Sky account.
+• Most understood that the email came from their Sky account, but some didn't realise they'd still need to set a password for non-TV access.

-Following the testing, the Product Manager informed us that, due to Paramount's legal due diligence, they were required to include an additional screen before customers could access content.
-This screen aimed to manage expectations around the account creation process—a consideration we had already addressed through carefully crafted copy.
+Following testing, the Product Manager informed us that, due to Paramount's legal due diligence, they required to include an additional screen before customers could access content.
+This was to better manage expectations around the account creation process.
+We had already addressed this carefully crafted copy on the email sharing screen.

-In response to this new requirement, we organized a post-testing workshop to align on how best to integrate Paramount+’s screen into our flow while incorporating the insights gathered from the testing.
+In response to this new requirement, I co-faciliated with the Product Manager a post-testing workshop on how to integrate this screen while incorporating testing insights.

 Post-testing workshop & refinement